-- ACTIVE: This is the default cluster state.
-Cluster continues to operate without restrictions. - NO MIGRATION: - In this state, migrations (partition rebalancing) and backup replications are not allowed.
+- In this state, migrations (partition rebalancing) and backup replications are not allowed.
 In other words, there will be no data movement between Hazelcast members.
-However, in case of member failures, backup replicas can be still promoted to the primaries to maintain availability, and migration listeners can be notified for these promotion migrations.
-Please note that promoting a backup replica to the primary replica is a local operation and does not transfer partition data between Hazelcast members.

-- The cluster accepts new members. - All other operations are allowed. - You cannot change the state of a cluster to NO\MIGRATION when migration/replication tasks are being performed. - When you want to add multiple new members to the cluster, you can first change the cluster state to NO\MIGRATION, then start the new members.
+However, in case of member failures, backup replicas can be still promoted to the primaries to maintain availability and migration listeners can be notified for these promotion migrations.
+Please note that promoting a backup replica to the primary replica is a local operation and does not transfer partition data between Hazelcast members. - The cluster accepts new members. - All other operations are allowed. - You cannot change the state of a cluster to NO_MIGRATION when migration/replication tasks are being performed. - When you want to add multiple new members to the cluster, you can first change the cluster state to NO_MIGRATION, then start the new members.
 Once all of them join to the cluster, you can change the cluster state back to ACTIVE.
 Then, the cluster will rebalance partition replica distribution at once.